aaronhans/eleventy-plugin-font-awesome/README.md

 		shortcode: false, // Optional shortcode name (string), false will disable
 		bundle: "fontawesome", // Rename the Bundle Plugin name
-		failOnError: false, // Whether to fail when an icon is not found })
+		failOnError: false, // Whether to fail when an icon is not found
+		defaultAttributes: {}, // Used in shortcode and transform <svg> output })
 };
 ```